SAISD Mobile App

 Students in the Early College High School at Brackenridge High School with St. Philip’s College will take 9th grade courses at the Pre-AP level in order to increase the rigor and preparedness for college level work.
-The students will also be enrolled in the AVID class as additional support for the rigor and college readiness expected in the program.
+The students will also be enrolled in the PATH-COLLEGE/CAREER PREP class as additional support for the rigor and college readiness expected in the program.
 Students in this program will be afforded all opportunities to participate in any extracurricular activity offered to any 9th grade student at Brackenridge High School.
 The students will start obtaining college level credits via dual credit classes their 9th grade year on the high school campus.

 Benefits of the Early College Academy

 What Is the Early College High School?

 The Early College High School at G.W.
 Brackenridge High School with St. Philip’s College is partnered with St. Philip’s College.
 The focus of the school is to enrich student perspectives on the world through a rigorous curriculum rooted in the ideal of global competence and Liberal Arts studies.
 It will serve up to 150 incoming 9th graders from schools across the city of San Antonio, and will be selected through the SAISD lottery system.
 Students will be given the opportunity to start obtaining college credit their 9th grade year.
 Early College High School students will eventually be given the opportunity to obtain up to 60 college hours by the time they graduate from high school, giving them a jump start on their Baccalaureate degree.

 Brackenridge Early College High School/ About Our School/ TEA – The Early College Blueprint

 G.W.
 Brackenridge High School | 400 Eagleland Dr. | San Antonio, Texas 78210 | Phone: (210) 228-1200 | Fax: (210) 228-3000